2ndSightLab/ai-tracker/issues.md

 ## Today's objectives:

 🟡 If I have OUs and accounts and I want to align them to teh configuration > using drift management, list all the OUS in config and all the OUs in the account.
-Specify if the OUs in the config should be renamed to OUs in the acount or vice versa...then do the same for accouunts in OUs...
+Specify if the OUs in the config should be renamed to OUs in the acount or vice versa...then do the same for accouunts in OUs...then resources

 🟡 Need to fix SCP for manage kiro to allow identity center + kiro for that account only.
 All other accounts blocked from kiro.
 Fix SCP